 “Anything you can spare,” he replies.

-Trunk opened wide, she reaches inside and pulls out four flower-patterned bins filled with the essentials for her outreach work: water, hygiene supplies, naloxone kits, condoms, gloves, hats–and Ritz-crackers.
+The trunk opened wide, she reaches inside and pulls out four flower-patterned bins filled with the essentials for her outreach work: water, hygiene supplies, naloxone kits, condoms, gloves, hats–and Ritz-crackers.
 Her name is Bella Robinson, and she is the executive director of COYOTE RI (Call Off Your Old Tired Ethics Rhode Island), a sex workers’ rights organization in Rhode Island.
 Though the organization aims to help local sex workers, she’s on Broad Street to offer supplies to anyone who is in need– no questions asked.
 The parking lot is a common spot for outreach groups that provide services to homeless individuals in Providence.

 “Do you want condoms?” she asks the man, adding them to the bag before he can even reply.

-Her path to sex work started at age eighteen, after she left the forty-one-year-old man she had married only a year before.
+Her path to sex work started at age eighteen after she left the forty-one-year-old man she had married only a year before.
 She was a foster child in Florida who resented the system that bounced her around from home to home.
 It was through this system that she was given permission to marry this man by her mother, who she says didn’t even have custody of her.
 It was also this system that allowed the grade C student to take her GED at sixteen and never go to a day of high school, she says with regret.

 Robinson knew she was a trophy wife, and the young bride’s husband quickly became verbally abusive.
 She says he never hit her; he only raised his hand at her once, and she left before he could’ve had the chance.
 Not wanting to face her grandma and tell her what happened, she decided to live out of her car.
-That is when she met Joey and her friend, two transgender women that would become her living survival guides.
+That is when she met Joey and his friend, two transgender men that would become her living survival guides.
 In an exchange for a ride, they would feed her, buy her cigarettes, and give her the gas to fuel her home.
-The women were prostitutes, but Robinson only found this out when she found herself in the back of a police car with handcuffs around her wrists.
+The men were prostitutes, but Robinson only found this out when she found herself in the back of a police car with handcuffs around her wrists.

 “We used to hitchhike a lot,” she explains.
 “So, I’m walking down the street, and this man in a red Camaro asks me if I want a ride.
 I say, ah what the fuck, and I get in the car.
-He says he wants to take me to a dinner and a movie, I say I can’t I’m married.
+He says he wants to take me to dinner and a movie, I say I can’t I’m married.
 Then he pulls out a badge and says I’m under arrest for prostitution.
-I didn’t even understand what Joey and her friends were doing at the time.”
+I didn’t even understand what Joey and his friends were doing at the time.”

 After she was arrested, Joey was there to bail her out of jail.
 She says the accusation of being a sex worker only made it easier for her to start.
 Joey taught her how to work the streets soon after, never asking her for any money in return.